 Montessori, Waldorf, and Reggio Emilia are three major approaches to early childhood education.
-They’re popular not only in the United States but also throughout the world.
+They’re popular not only in Europe but also throughout the world.
 Malaysia is no exception.
 There are many preschools in Malaysia these days, mostly private, that are already adopting one of these three major approaches with Montessori being the most popular.
 The following is a brief comparison of these three popular methods of education.

 Founder: Dr Maria Montessori